 Drilling

-It is the simplest operation possible.
+It is the most straightforward operation possible.
 Drilling is the process of cutting holes (or circular cross-sections if you like) in a material, by using a rotating cutting tool.

 A drill bit is used to cut a new hole or enlarge an old one (although there are other operations for holes enlarging as well).
 The bit is pressed against a workpiece in a linear direction.